 " And who is the gentleman Robinson told me of?" enquired her father.
+I had all all

-" Mr. Herbert," replied Ellen: " that good man would not let us take so long a journey, and so late in the day, without his accompanying us."
+"Mr. Herbert," replied Ellen; "that good man would not let us take so long a journey, and so late in the day, without his accompanying us."